Caltech-IPAC/irsa-tutorials/tutorials/firefly/OpenUniverse2024Preview_Firefly.md

 galaxy_cat_path
 ```

-## Overlay catalog on interactive image of coadd
+### Use Firefly's show_table to overlay the catalogs on interactive image of coadd

 The input truth files cover a region much larger than the data preview, so we define filters on table to constraint the sources in catalog within the ra and dec bounds of preview data.
 (Note: you can remove filters through the table UI if you wish to see the entire data)